alvr/alpine-android/README.md

 > :memo: The tags `latest` and `android-XX` will be using the JDK8 base image for one year after AGP 7.0.0 is released to avoid problems with currents CI/CD configurations.
 That date is yet TBD.
 After that date, if you want to continue to use JDK8, you must update your configuration with the corresponding tag.

 > :warning: Android 12 is in a preview state.
 Preview versions are tagged differently using the letter of the version instead the API level.
+Android 12 will be using `latest` tag one month and a half after the stable release (TBD).

 ### Versioning